Global mental health: Bangladesh

 Mental health disorder is considered a major public health concern and it constitutes about 13% of the Global Burden of disease and severe mental health disease may reduce each individual's life expectancy by about 20%.
 Low and middle-income countries have a higher burden of mental health disorder as it is not considered as a health problem as other chronic diseases.
 Being a low-income country, in Bangladesh, mental health issues are highly stigmatized.

 A community-based study in the rural area of Bangladesh in 2000-2001 estimated that the burden of mental morbidity was 16.5% among rural people and most were suffering from mainly depression and anxiety and which was one-half and one-third of total cases respectively.
 Furthermore, the prevalence of mental disorders was higher in women in large families aged 45 years.

-Care for mental health in Bangladesh

 A study conducted in 2008 stated that only 16% of patients came directly to the Mental Health Practitioner with a mean delay of 10.5 months of the onset of mental illness, which made them more vulnerable in many ways.
 22% of patients went for the religious or traditional healer and 12% consulted a rural medical practitioner with the least delay of 2-2.5 weeks.

+Brazil

+The Brazilian Unified National Health System was founded in 1988, an important event signifying the start of Brazil's psychiatric reform.
+This promoted a large expansion of mental health services in the country, significantly in the late 20th and early 21st century, with Centers for Psychological Care (CAPS) being one, for example.
+CAPS is an overnight care center that provides a bed and comfort for people experiencing psychological emergencies.

+However, following 2011, there has been a large drop in research and expanded community services.
+A lack of education and research has also accompanied the decline in mental health resources.